 1. Full Sanding, Staining, And Refinishing Of Your Hardwood Floors.
 Check to see if your hardwood floors have a lot of deep scratches, chips, and staining from water damage so you can determine the condition.
 If any of these elements are present, you would have to fully sand and refinish your wood floors.
 This is so you can remove the layer of wood with the damages using different hardwood sanding machines.

-This damage in the wood is too deep in this scenario is too deep.
+This damage in the wood is too deep in this scenario.
 Also, if you would like to change the color of your floors, you have to fully sand your floors so you can remove the current color.
 This is because applying wood stain color over an existing stain is going to mix and not turnout out with a clear color.